UNEXPLAINED ANEMIA BABESIA MAY BE MISSED

 • Reduced oxygen delivery to tissues

-In rare cases, the immune system also begins attacking uninfected red blood cells, leading to autoimmune hemolytic anemia.
+In rare cases, the immune system may begin attacking uninfected red blood cells in addition to infected cells.

-The patient was treated with atovaquone and azithromycin, along with prednisone to address the autoimmune component.
+The patient was treated with atovaquone and azithromycin, along with prednisone to address the autoimmune component of the illness.

 His symptoms resolved completely following treatment.

-This highlights the importance of recognizing Babesia as a potential cause of unexplained anemia.
+This case demonstrates the importance of recognizing Babesia as a potential cause of unexplained anemia.

 Clinicians may consider Babesia infection in patients with: